luiabdiel/mycontacts/README.md

 - PUT /contacts/: id -> updates a contact
 - DELETE /contacts/: id: ->deletes a contact

-Contact data is saved to an array in memory
+Contact data is saved to an array in memory.

 ## Contribution